edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

 # Environment Variables

 There are three types of environment variables used by all EdgeX services.
-They are `standard`, `command-line overrides`  and `configuration overrides`.
+They are *standard*, *command-line overrides*  and *configuration overrides*.

 ## Standard Environment Variables

-This section describes the `standard` environment variables common to all EdgeX services.
+This section describes the *standard* environment variables common to all EdgeX services.
 Standard environment variables do not override any command line flag or service configuration.
-Some services may have additional  `standard` environment variables which are documented in those service specific sections.
+Some services may have additional  *standard* environment variables which are documented in those service specific sections.
 See [Notable Other Standard Environment Variables](#notable-other-standard-environment-variables) below for list of these additional standard environment variables.

 !!! note
-    All `standard` environment variables have the `EDGEX_` prefix
+    All *standard* environment variables have the `EDGEX_` prefix

 ### EDGEX_SECURITY_SECRET_STORE

-This environment variables indicates whether the service is expected to initialize the secure SecretStore which allows the service to access secrets from Vault.
+This environment variable indicates whether the service is expected to initialize the secure SecretStore which allows the service to access secrets from Vault.
 Defaults to `true` if not set or not set to `false`.
 When set to `true` the EdgeX security services must be running.
 If running EdgeX in `non-secure` mode you then want this explicitly set to `false`.

 !!! example "Example - Using docker-compose to disable secure SecretStore"
     ```yaml